JackCSheehan/byte-script/README.md

 A quick note on arguments: for instructions that take arguments, the default argument is always `1`.
 This is so that instructions such as `>;` work similar to their corresponding instructions in BF.

 ### Terminator (;)
 The terminator instruction acts as Byte Script's punctuation.
 Every statement in Byte Script requires a terminator to close it off.
-The terminator is analgous to the ';' character used as a punctuating token in languages like C, C++, Java, etc.
+The terminator is analogous to the ';' character used as a punctuating token in languages like C, C++, Java, etc.

 ### Assignment Instruction (=)
 The assignment instruction assigns the given value to the current cell.
 This makes it so that users do not have to increment a cell until they get to their desired value.
 Instead, a user can simply directly assign the value of a cell.
 If no argument is provided, the cell will be assigned the value of 1.